 - Are you able to get to work at 7:30am?

 - Can you meet the specific work schedule of this job?

 What should you do if you are asked an Illegal Question?

 It is your choice to answer or refuse the question.
 It's important to consider the intent of the question.
 In some cases the person asking could be unaware of the law and had no intent on being deliberately discriminatory.

 When you feel that you have experienced discrimination during your interview process you may file a charge with the EEOC.
-Contact a sexual discrimination attorney at Kingsley & Kingsley at (818) 990-8300 to discuss your situation.
+Contact a sexual discrimination attorney at Kingsley and Kingsley Lawyers at (818) 990-8300 to discuss your situation.
 We can answer your questions and help you file your case.